herrbischoff/simple-svg-brand-logos/README.md

 4. Run `svgo` on the SVG file(s) (`npm run svgo`)
 5. Copy files to `logos` directory
 6. Commit every logo separately

-## Send a Tip my Way

-In case you feel particularly generous today, you can buy me a coffee.
-That would really make my day.
-Kindness of strangers and all that.
-If you can't or won't, no hard feelings.

-Bitcoin: `1HXi42h9Uk5LmDrq1rVv8ykaFoeARTXw9P`

 ## Legal Notice